-

 Flight School (Part 61)

-Obtaining an instrument rating for the airplane category requires a minimum of 50 hours of cross-country flight time as pilot in command, including at least 10 hours in an airplane.
+Obtaining an instrument rating for the airplane category has the minimum requirements of 50 hours of cross-country flight time as pilot in command, including at least 10 hours in an airplane.

 You also need to log 40 hours of actual or simulated instrument time, which must include: